varnish/Varnish-Book/varnish_book.rst

         complexity into the OS kernel which is also better positioned to know what threads are ready to execute when.

         ..
-Bookmark!
+VCL

-        In addition, Varnish uses a configuration language that is translated to C-code, compiled with a normal C compiler and then dynamically linked directly into Varnish at run-time.
+	In addition, Varnish uses a configuration language (VCL) that is translated to C programming language code.
+	This code is compiled with a standard C compiler and then dynamically linked directly into Varnish at run-time.
 	This has several advantages.
-The most practical of which is the freedom you get as a system administrator.
-You can use VCL to decide how you want to interface with Varnish, instead of having a developer try to predict every possible scenario.
-The fact that it boils down to C and a C compiler also gives you very high performance, and if you really wanted to, you could by-pass the VCL to C translation and write raw C code (this is called in-line C in VCL).
-In short: Varnish provides the features, VCL allow you to specify exactly how you use and combine them.
+	The most practical is the freedom you get as system administrator.

+	You can use VCL to decide how you want to interface with Varnish, instead of having a developer trying to predict every possible caching scenario.
+	The fact that VCL is translated to C code, gives Varnish a very high performance.
+	You can also by-pass the process of code translation and write raw C code, this is called in-line C in VCL.
+	In short: VCL allows you to specify exactly how to use and combine the features of Varnish.

+	..
+VMODs
-        With Varnish 3 you also have Varnish Modules or simply vmods.
+        With Varnish 3 you also have Varnish Modules or simply Vmods.
 	These modules let you extend the functionality of the VCL language by pulling in custom-written features.
-Some examples include non-standard header manipulation, access to memcached or complex normalization of headers.
+Some examples include non-standard header manipulation, access to *memcached* or complex normalization of headers.

+	.. shared memory
         The shared memory log allows Varnish to log large amounts of information at almost no cost by having other applications parse the data and extract the useful bits.
 This reduces the